 Well understood activities can have larger increments.
 This is because mechanisms for describing

 requirements have already been worked out, and once the requirements are created there is little change.

-known.
+.
 For such activities, usually there is great uncertainty in what is being required or desired.
-Only
+Only as

 ITMM Leadership Improvement likewise requires organizations to track and measure organizational